 What is VEDS?

 What is VEDS?
-Basically, it is a dominant genetic disorder (meaning that it only needs one copy of the gene to manifest itself in an individual; if someone has it, they have a 50% chance of passing it to their kids) that is characterized by a lack of collagen in the vein/artery walls as well as in the walls of hallow organs, such as: the lungs, bladder, uterus (in women), stomach, intestines, etc. That is a really fancy way of saying that the walls of our veins, arteries, and hallow organs are a lot weaker than normal people’s.
+Basically, it is a chronic and progressive dominant genetic disorder, meaning that it only needs one copy of the gene to manifest itself in an individual (if someone has it, they have a 50% chance of passing it to their kids).
+VEDS is characterized by a lack of collagen in the vein/artery walls as well as in the walls of hallow organs, such as: the lungs, bladder, uterus, stomach, intestines, etc. In other words, that is a really fancy way of saying that the walls of our veins, arteries, and hallow organs are a lot weaker than normal people’s.
 Do you like metaphors?
-I do, so here’s one for understanding the whole collagen thing:
+I do.
+So here’s one for understanding the whole collagen thing:

 What are the symptoms?
-They range across so many different things that it usually gets misdiagnosed many times before the correct diagnosis is made.
-Some of them include: soft skin, hypermobility (your elbows and knees go farther than normal people’s do and it can also be in your hands or really anywhere else), translucent skin (you can see your veins, especially on your chest and abdomen), easy bruising, bad eye sight, early onset varicose veins, club foot (when babies are born), old-looking hands and feet, slow wound healing, and some other things that are not as common across the board.
+The symptoms of VEDS range across so many different things that it usually gets misdiagnosed many times before the correct diagnosis is made.
+Some of them include: soft skin, hypermobility (meaning that your joints go passed the “straight” or “locked” position), joint pain, translucent skin (you can see your veins through your skin), easy/excessive bruising, subluxations (when your joints go out of socket and right back in so that it isn’t actually considered a dislocation), chronic pain, bad eye sight, early onset varicose veins, old-looking hands and feet, slow wound healing, and some other things that are not as common across the board.
 Now, please don’t go diagnosing yourself.
 Most of these things can also run in families and that is exactly what I thought all of my craziness was before this diagnosis.
-Well, technically it is still true now because my mother and brother also have VEDS, so it runs in the family!
+Well, technically it’s still true because my mother, brother, and grandfather also have VEDS, so it runs in the family!
 But anyway, looking at those symptoms, you can see why it is so hard to diagnose.
 I mean, come on.
-How could you look at someone and say, “You have really soft skin and your elbows bend weirdly.
+How could you look at someone and say, “You have really soft skin, your elbows bend weirdly, and you have a lot of bruises.
 Yep.
 You have Vascular Ehlers Danlos Syndrome.”
 Yeah… That’s why so many people are misdiagnosed at first.

 What are the limitations?
-Each person’s doctor will probably give each person a different set of limitations.
-This is what our doctor told us.
+Each person’s doctor will probably give them a different set of limitations.
+This is just what our doctor told us.
 Don’t lift more than 20 pounds.
-Don’t run or jog and really don’t sprint (this increases your blood pressure and heart beat which forces more blood through your veins and adds more stress to them, which may lead to a rupture).
-Don’t go backpacking, which, if you know me, is a really big deal.
-Don’t go to Six Flags to ride the rollercoasters (increased blood pressure again).
+Don’t run or jog and really don’t sprint.
+Why?
+Because this increases your blood pressure and heart rate, which forces more blood through your veins and adds more stress to them, which may lead to a rupture.
+Don’t go backpacking, which, if you know me, is a really big deal because it is something I do each year.
+Don’t go to Six Flags to ride the roller coasters (increased blood pressure again).
 Pregnancy is really risky.
-And don’t do any repetitive motion,.
+And don’t do any repetitive motion.
 Did that last one throw you for a loop?
 It did me.
 So I’m gonna use another metaphor to help explain why we aren’t supposed to do repetitive motions:

-Metal Metaphor: Think of the pop-tab on your coke can or just think of a piece of metal.
+Metal Metaphor: Think of the pop-tab on your coke can or just think of any other piece of metal.
 Now, what happens when you bend that piece of metal back and forth over and over again?
 It gets weaker and eventually breaks, right?
 Right.
 So that piece of metal is just like our arteries.
-If we bend them back and forth the same way over and over again, they get weaker and eventually will rupture (or this other cool thing called a “dissection”, which is when the many layers of your artery/vein wall decide to get a hole in the inner layer, which allows blood to flow between the layers (which isn’t good at all) which could eventually cause the inner layer to fold in on itself so completely that it fully blocks the blood flow.
+No matter how strong the piece of metal is, if we bend them back and forth the same way over and over again, they get weaker and eventually will rupture (or this other cool thing called a “dissection”, which is when the many layers of your artery/vein wall decide to get a hole in the inner layer, which allows blood to flow between the layers (which isn’t good at all) which could eventually cause the inner layer to fold in on itself so completely that it fully blocks the blood flow.
 How neat is that? **please notice sarcastic attitude**).
-So that is why repetitive motion (including, but not limited to: pushups, squats, weight lifting, or really any other exercise) is no good.
+So that is why repetitive motion (including, but not limited to: pushups, squats, weight lifting, throwing a ball, or really any other exercise) is no good.
+Each person is different, so whereas one person with VEDS may be able to go their whole life lifting weights and doing other repetitive motions all the time and have no negative repercussions from it, another person with VEDS might experience a rupture after a short time of that same kind of activity.
 But on the plus side, I have an excuse to never run or lift weights again!

 Here are the links previously mentioned: